nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 ### Other Types

-I did not take notes about how to read the types of books below.
+I did not take notes about how to read other types of books.
 I'll do so when I read those genres.
-Currently my reading is limited to practical books and novels (some stories) so I just took notes on those..
+Currently my reading is limited to practical books and novels (some stories) so I just took notes on those.

-* Epics
-* Plays
-* Tragedy
-* Lyric Poetry
-* History
-* Current Events
-* Biographies and Auto Biographies
-* Classical Scientific Books
-* Mathematics
-* Popular Science
-* Philosophy
-* Social Science

-## Types of Books (TODO: Lookup definitions of each type to help me detect it)
+## Types of Books
 * Expository
     * Theoretical: that something is the case (it is the case that).
         * History: narration of past events and their place.
+          * Biographies and Auto Biographies
+          * Current Events
         * Science: things outside the scope of your normal, routine, daily experience.
 Lab.
+        * Classical Scientific Books
         * Mathematics
         * Philosophy: experiences that are common to all.
+        * Popular Science
         * Social Science
     * Practical: how to do something (should, ought, good, bad, ends and means).
-Guidebooks, art to be learned, manuals, engineering, medicine, cooking, economics, ethics, political.
+        * Guidebooks
+        * Art to be learned
+        * Manuals
+        * Engineering
+        * Medicine
+        * Cooking
+        * Economics
+        * Ethics
+        * Political
 * Imaginative
     * Stories
     * Epics